Crasy History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Crasy research.
 Another 125 words (9 lines of text) covering the years 1390, 1450, 1605, 1674 and 1646 are included under the topic Early Crasy History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Crasy has been recorded under many different variations, including Creasey, Cressy, Crecy, Cressi, Crease, Cresey and others.

 Early Notables of the Crasy family (pre 1700)

-Migration of the Crasy family to Ireland
+Migration of the Crasy family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Crasys were some of the first of the immigrants to arrive in North America: Charles Aston, Edward, and George Creasey, who all arrived in Philadelphia in 1852; William Creasey arrived in Philadelphia in 1832.